jaypipes/ghw/README.md

   processor package
 * `ghw.ProcessorCore.NumThreads` is the number of hardware threads associated with the core
-* `ghw.LogicalProcessors` is an array of logical processor IDs assigned to any processing unit for the core
+* `ghw.ProcessorCore.LogicalProcessors` is an array of logical processor IDs assigned to any processing unit for the core

 ### Block storage